 This delicious sweet and spicy chili with brown sugar is our family’s favorite!
-With the perfect flavor combination this subtley sweet, yet sassy chili is sure to win you over.
-This recipe is hands down one of the best chilis I’ve ever had… and I have had my fair share of chilis in my day, as I have attended many a chili cook off competition and judged one or two.
+With the perfect flavor combination, this subtley sweet, yet sassy chili is sure to win you over.
+Honestly, this is hands down one of the best chilis I’ve had… and I have had my fair share of chili having attended many a chili cook off competition and even judging one or two.

 CHILI, A BOWL OF SURPRISE